Build Your Dream Spa!

 Make sure to inquire about filtration cycles.
 How often is all the water filtered?
 Remember that filtration is a gradual process.
 If the hot tub you're considering holds 250 gallons of water, it is important that the hot tub can filter at least 10,000 gallons of water per day!

-Many spas and hot tubs offer circulation pumps.
-A circulation pump keeps a small amount of water moving through your filter continuously - day and night.
+Many hot tubs offer circulation pumps.
+A circulation pump keeps a small amount of water moving through your hot tub filter continuously - day and night.
 While circulation pumps do not work alone, they are effective in helping to keep your water clean and clear because they prevent standing water.
 In conjunction with powerful filtration cycles, they can help ensure that your water is adequately filtered all day long.

 advertisement